pabloinsente/pabloinsente.github.io/_posts/2020-07-08-intro-numpy-fundamentals.md

 The first is that as computing capacity became cheaper, **processing time has become less important than coding-time**.
 Basically, the time you save by writing code in high-level yet slow to-run programming languages compensates by their lack of performance at run time.
 And Python is exceptionally clean, intuitive, and easy to learn, compared to C or Fortran.

 The second reason, which is probably the major one, is **libraries**.
-Particularly libraries are written in low-level high-performant languages.
+Particularly libraries written in low-level high-performant languages.
 Turns out that Python extensibility allows programmers to write the "engine" for numerical computation in languages like C and Fortran, and then Python can invoke such "engines" in the background, meaning that although you write code in Python, it is executed in compiled C or Fortran code instead of Python itself.
 And that is how you obtain the best of both worlds: **the easy and fast developing time of Python, plus the runtime performance of C or Fortran**.
 True, there is some small overhead of going back and forth between languages, but its impact it's minimal.

 It is important to mention that nowadays, new programming languages have been created exactly with these two necessities (fast development + fast performance) in mind, like **[Julia](https://julialang.org/)**.
 In the spectral-norm test, Julia was benchmarked at ~2.79 seconds, almost as fast as C. Additionally, Julia is a dynamic language, easy to learn, and write in like Python.
 Why not Julia then?
 Probably because of the relative immaturity of its packages ecosystem compared to Python.
 Julia first appeared in 2012, whereas Python was introduced in 1990.
 The availability of well-tested libraries for pretty much anything you can imagine in Python is unparalleled.
 A second reason is probably that Python does not cost you performance anyways (with its libraries), so Why not?